These Military Night Combat Photos Look Straight Out Of 'Halo'

 Combat troops are scheduled to leave Afghanistan in 2014, effectively marking the end of the war.
-President Obama has pledged that all US troops will be out of the country by 2016.
 However, Marines, Army, and Navy continue to train and stay battle ready.

 The following night photos, drawn from the U.S. Marines, Army, Air Force, and Navy show just how cutting-edge our military has become.